Why volunteer?

 • Lifting or handling heavy equipment.

-• Undertaking any activities outside of their volunteer role specification without checking first with the Volunteer Services Manager.
+• Undertaking any role outside of their volunteer role without checking first with the Volunteering Services Lead.

-If a patient/visitor raises concerns about their treatment, clinical or otherwise, whilst an inpatient or visiting the hospital, as a Ward Volunteer, you should direct this patient/visitor to the ward manager/supervisor.
+If a patient/visitor raises concerns about their treatment clinical or otherwise, whilst an in-patient or visiting the hospital, as a Meet and Greet volunteer, you should direct this to the Volunteering Services Lead.
 If the patient/visitor refuses this, then please refer them to the Patient Advice and Liaison Service (PALS).

 Volunteers are reminded of the importance of confidentiality at all times.
-They must under no circumstance discuss patients' affairs with any person other than the relevant staff.
-If a patient or carer discloses information relevant to their condition, the volunteer should direct the patient or carer to speak to the supervisor in charge.
+They must under no circumstances discuss patients' affairs with any person other than the relevant staff.
+If a patient or carer discloses information relevant of their condition, the volunteer should direct the patient or carer to speak to the supervisor in charge.

 Please note: the work of volunteers will complement and not supplement that of paid employees of the Trust.